Get yourself out of debt – Simple guide to financial independence

 Document what you earn – Ensure you document your NET pay, i.e. after tax.
 You need to be thinking about the amount of cash that hits your bank balance in a month.

 Compare the two lists you have created – what you earn vs what you spend – Hopefully you are earning more than you are spending.
-If not, you now have a clear picture of the problem, and can start looking at where costs can be reduced to balance the equation.
+Either way, you now have a clear picture of your finances, and can start looking at where costs can be reduced.

 Free up cash – cutback on costs

 Take a long hard look at your expenses/outgoings.
 Can you do without any of these? or reduce these?
-ANY costs you can reduce will make cumulative benefit against your debts (that is, £10 paid off, saves the £10, but also the interest that would be payable on that £10 the next month (say £11); and saves the interest on the £11 the following month…).
+You may be surprised how a small reduction in costs adds up over time.
+Interest of debt holds progress back, but therefore works in your favour as you reduce costs to pay it off (e.g. £100 paid off, saves the £100, but also the interest that would be payable on that £100 the next month (maybe £10); and saves the interest on the £10 the following month…).

 Common targets:

-3. Holiday locally – Do you really need to go abroad for a holiday?
-How about staying with family for some family fun, and a less expensive holiday?
+3. Holiday locally – Do you go abroad for holidays?
+Consider staying with family for some family time, and a less expensive holiday?
 This doesn’t have to be forever, just save the odd holiday and you may have £100’s to payoff debts.

 Relocate your debt